Pelikantapeten/p2-quickmem/README.md

 3. Got tired of the console error due to missing favicon.
 Added the one from Love Maths for now.
 4. Cards won't change color of <i> when clicked
 5. cards wont compare (Object to string) - Not working, adding data-id to cards so that these can be compared.
+6. game board doubles number of cards when "play again" is pressed.
+  Created function that clears game-board.

  [Back to top](#quickmem)